 For French Learners

 For French learners, “Marseille” helps them immerse themselves in conversational French.
-This is mainly for the local dialect of Marseille.
+This is primarily for the local Marseille dialect.

-Besides becoming familiar with regional accents and idioms, you can learn many words related to France’s politics and societies.
+Besides becoming familiar with regional accents and idioms, you can learn many words related to France’s politics and society.

 21. Les Témoins (Witnesses)

 Les Témoins, or Witnesses, is another French-language crime series.
-The series takes place in a small town where strange murders occur.
+The series is set in a small town where strange murders occur.

 In season one, the police are trying to unravel the mystery behind six male corpses.
 They were exhumed and placed in show homes.

-During season two, there is a bus with fifteen frozen male corpses.
-Then, also a young woman awakens inside a car with a complete memory wiped.
+During season two, a bus carrying fifteen frozen male corpses is found.
+Then a young woman also wakes up in a car with her memory erased.
 What links these two things together?

 For French Learners

-The narrative of Les Témoins is intriguing and suspenseful, yet simple to understand enough to keep you engaged.
-You will learn many words about crime and police inquiries.
+The narrative of Les Témoins is intriguing and suspenseful, yet straightforward enough to be understood and to keep you engaged.
+You will learn many terms related to crime and police inquiries.

 22. Au service de la France (A Very Secret Service)

-A Very Secret Service is a French comedy series that takes place in the 1960s.
+A Very Secret Service is a French comedy series set in the 1960s.
 It follows a group of agents working for the French intelligence agency.

 In this surreal comedy, a young trainee officer joins the French secret services during the Cold War in 1960s France.
-The series is well-written, with dry humor and outstanding actors.
+The series is well written, with dry humor and outstanding acting.

 For French Learners